sami-ets/SAMITorch/README.md

 |   ├── gauges.py
 |   └── metrics.py
 |
-├── models                  - This folder contains any standard model.
+├── models                  - This folder contains any standard and tested deep learning models.
 │   └── base_model.py
 |
 ├── preprocessing           - This folder contains anything relative to input preprocessing, and scripts that must be executed prior training.